rackerlabs/technical-blog/content/blog/2020-04-21-announcing-the-launch-of-rackspace-government-cloud-on-aws/index.md

 metaDescription: "Rackspace is proud to announce the general availability of Rackspace Government Cloud (RGC) on Amazon&reg; Web Services (AWS)."
 ogTitle: "Announcing the launch of Rackspace Government Cloud on AWS"
 ogDescription: "Rackspace is proud to announce the general availability of Rackspace Government Cloud (RGC) on Amazon&reg; Web Services (AWS)."
+slug: "announcing the launch of rackspace government cloud on aws"
 ---

 Rackspace is proud to announce the general availability of Rackspace Government